phone: (716) 839-8345

 A Normative Model of Physical Therapist Professional Education: Version 2004

-In order to achieve the Mission of the Daemen College Physical Therapy Program, the faculty and students engage in an active educational process with a variety of learning experiences and collaborate in scholarly and service activities within a curriculum that is designed so that upon completion of the Program, graduates will have achieved the following Goals.
+In order to achieve the Mission of the Daemen University Physical Therapy Program, the faculty and students engage in an active educational process with a variety of learning experiences and collaborate in scholarly and service activities within a curriculum that is designed so that upon completion of the Program, graduates will have achieved the following Goals.

-- demonstrate a thorough knowledge of the foundational sciences related to normal and abnormal human structure, function and response to injury and disease and apply this information to the understanding of the clinical sciences.
+- demonstrate a thorough knowledge of the foundational sciences related to normal and abnormal human structure, function, and response to injury and disease and apply this information to the understanding of the clinical sciences.

 - evaluate the basic science foundations of clinical sciences relating to medical and surgical conditions frequently seen by physical therapists.